top of page

 Bio

-Recently awarded the Southern Way McClelland Commission 2023, other selected exhibitions include an artistic collaboration with John Wardle Architects for the work Somewhere Other, La Biennale di Venezia, the 16th International Architecture Exhibition, Water-Orb, 2018 - Ian Potter Sculpture Court Commission - MUMA, curated by Charlotte Day, Sitelines at Heide Museum of Modern Art, curated by Linda Michael and ThreeFold at El Museo de Los Sures, New York, United States, as part of the ISCP program.
+She has presented installations in museums and other exhibition settings, including LightWater – STRATA for the Lorne Sculpture Biennale (2025); a collaboration with John Wardle Architects for Somewhere Other at La Biennale di Venezia, the 16th International Architecture Exhibition (2018); Water-Orb for the Ian Potter Sculpture Court Commission at MUMA, curated by Charlotte Day (2018); Sitelines at Heide Museum of Modern Art, curated by Linda Michael (2016); and ThreeFold at El Museo de Los Sures, New York, as part of the ISCP program (2015).

 bottom of page